 The downside is that many reps are not taking advantage of this real estate.
 Too often, we see entire sales teams with LinkedIn® profiles that look more like resumes.
 They include terms such as “Quota Crusher” or phrases like “achieved President’s Club 12 consecutive quarters.”
 This is me-centric messaging that does not provide the foundation for a long-term relationship with buyers.

 Part of any successful social selling strategy is optimizing the social profiles of your sellers with buyer-centric messaging that builds trust and increases the likelihood that prospects will want to engage in a sales conversation.
-Additionally, when optimized properly by applying SEO principles to their LinkedIn® profile, sellers are more likely to appear in searches as prospects seek solutions to their business challenges.The first step to creating a successful #SocialSelling strategy is to define company goals and #success metrics.
+Additionally, when optimized properly by applying LinkedIn SEO, sellers are more likely to appear in searches as prospects seek solutions to their business challenges.The first step to creating a successful #SocialSelling strategy is to define company goals and #success metrics.
 This helps streamline social activities to produce a desired end result.
-Discover the other tips from @KurtShaver.… Click To Tweet
+More tips from @KurtShaver. #Leadership Click To Tweet